google/wuffs/doc/related-work.md

 Wuffs is an industrial project, not an academic project, and this Related Work section is not as extensive or as rigorous as would be found in an academic thesis or journal article.
 The underlying goal is usefulness, not novelty.
-For Wuffs' users, it'd perfectly fine to have multiple implementations of a good idea, even if the later ones wouldn't earn a Ph.
+For Wuffs' users, it'd be perfectly fine to have multiple implementations of a good idea, even if the later ones wouldn't earn a Ph.
 D.

 A number of other projects are listed below.
 Wuffs is not exactly like any of